-Every state varies when it comes to REAL ID requirements, please be sure to reference DHS.gov/realid for state-specific details.
+Every state varies when it comes to REAL ID requirements, so please be sure to reference DHS.gov/realid for state-specific details.
 The following article provides general information about the REAL ID Act and what to expect.

 What is REAL ID?